ShubhangiBidkar/VBA-challenge/README.md

 # VBA-challenge
 # VBA-Challenge to make a Stock Market Analysis

-Create VBA script for Stock Data Analysis, loop through Stock Market Data and return Yearly Stock Performance
+Create VBA script for Stock Data Analysis, loop through Stock Market Data and return Yearly Stock Performance.

 This project utilizes VBA scripting to analyze generated stock market data.
 The data is sourced into Microsoft Excel.
 The stock data has three sheets for year 2018,2019 and 2020.This is a large file so it may take long time to execute.
 A test data file which is a smaller file with six sheets(A-F) was used for testing.